 You can use this torch upright or inverted, to get every angle of your favorite dessert evenly caramelized.

-For the best and safest results, Sterno recommends using Sterno Butane Fuel, due to the company’s industry-first, built-in state of the art Countersink Release Vent (CRV) safety feature.
+You will need to purchase the butane canisters separately.
+For the best and safest results, Sterno recommends using their name-brand butane fuel, which includes the company’s industry-first, built-in, state of the art Countersink Release Vent (CRV) safety feature.

-A manual with step-by-step instructions and photos is included with your purchase, and can also be accessed on Sterno’s company website.
+A manual with step-by-step instructions and photos is included with your purchase, and this can also be accessed on Sterno’s company website.